 A DARK, INWARD LOOKING ABODE GAINS SEVERAL ROOMS WITH A VIEW

-l thought it was the “ugliest house on the block,” the cave-like apartment with arched doorways and closed-o rooms seduced the real estate broker who purchased it with more than just investment potential.
-Not only was the at endowed with prime outdoor space, but Alta Plaza Park also beckoned nearby.
+"l thought it was the “ugliest house on the block,” the cave-like apartment with arched doorways and closed-of rooms seduced the real estate broker who purchased it with more than just investment potential.
+Not only was the flat endowed with prime outdoor space, but Alta Plaza Park also beckoned nearby.

 For a “recovering workaholic,” the renovation was a kind of therapy.
 “We had conversations, like, what does he want his life to be like?” says Weiss, “He went from living without furniture to scrutinizing shades of white and the size of reveals.
 He found his voice — and gained a home — in the process.”